 For many people, holidays are joyous occasions that bring family and friends together.
 However, for those in recovery, the holidays can be filled with endless addiction triggers that lead to relapse.
 This is especially true if holidays were traditionally times when drug use or drinking were at their heaviest.

 If you are recovering from an addiction, you need to safeguard yourself against holiday addiction triggers.
 You probably learned many of these triggers in your individual therapy program.
 However, the holidays can cause triggers that are associated with the season.
 Identifying these triggers before you enter the holidays can help you create a game plan to overcome them.
-Please reach out to The Willows at Red Oak today by calling 855.773.0614 for assistance in this task.
+Please reach out to The Willows at Red Oak today by calling 855.773.0614 for assistance in this task or to learn about our women’s relapse prevention plan.

 4 Common Holiday Addiction Triggers